top of page

 • Choose Forestry Mulching if you’re reclaiming overgrown woods, tackling invasive brush, or preparing a site for future use.

-Many landowners start with forestry mulching to open up dense growth and follow up with bush hogging for seasonal maintenance.
+Many landowners start with forestry mulching to open up dense growth.
+They often follow up with bush hogging for seasonal maintenance.

 Professional Land Clearing in Northern Illinois

-At Prime Habitat Management, we use the right tools for every job — from high-horsepower skid steers to forestry mulchers and heavy-duty brush cutters.
-We serve homeowners, farmers, and property managers across the Starved Rock and Illinois Valley area, helping transform overgrown land into usable, beautiful, and healthy habitats.
+At Prime Habitat Management, we use the right tools for every job.
+From high-horsepower skid steers to forestry mulchers and heavy-duty brush cutters, we have what it takes to get the job done.
+We serve homeowners, farmers, and property managers across the Starved Rock and Illinois Valley area.
+Our goal is to help transform overgrown land into usable, beautiful, and healthy habitats.

 Ready to Reclaim Your Land?